google-research/nisaba/nisaba/scripts/natural_translit/phonology/README.md

 ## Multilingual phoneme inventory

 The [`phoneme_inventory`](https://github.com/google-research/nisaba/tree/main/nisaba/scripts/natural_translit/phonology/phoneme_inventory.py) library contains a multilingual `Phon` inventory.
-The complete list of `Phon`s can be found [here](https://github.com/google-research/nisaba/tree/main/nisaba/scripts/natural_translit/phonology/doc/phon_table.md) along with [IPA](https://www.internationalphoneticassociation.org/content/ipa-chart) mapping.
+The complete list of `Phon`s can be found in the [phone table](https://github.com/google-research/nisaba/tree/main/nisaba/scripts/natural_translit/phonology/docs/phon_table.md) along with [IPA](https://www.internationalphoneticassociation.org/content/ipa-chart) mapping.
 The IPA symbols in this table are meant to be descriptive rather than definitive.
 Since related `Phon`s are derived from each other, the IPA strings are created dynamically during the derivation process.
 As a result, some phonemes with dedicated IPA symbols are represented as a symbol and diacritic instead.
 For example, the voiced bilabial implosive is represented as `bʼ` rather than the dedicated IPA symbol `ɓ`.

 Language specific phoneme inventories can be built by importing phonemes from the multilingual inventory.
 For example, [brahmic/phoneme inventory](https://github.com/google-research/nisaba/tree/main/nisaba/scripts/natural_translit/brahmic/phoneme_inventory.py) contains the phonemes covering the unified South Asian phoneme inventory presented in [Demirsahin et al. (2018)](https://research.google/pubs/pub47341/).